Anomaly Detection in Medical Imaging with Deep Perceptual Autoencoders: Experiments

 \subsection{Implementation details.}

-We implemented Deep IF and PIAD approaches using extensive descriptions provided by authors.
+We implemented Deep IF and PIAD approaches using extensive descriptions provided by \yellow{the} authors.
 For GANomaly and Deep GEO, we adapted the official code for our experiment setups.
-Results of DAOL method were obtained in the corresponding paper.
+Results of DAOL and OCGAN methods were obtained in the corresponding papers.
 For other approaches, we used results as reported in~\cite{ouardini2019towards}.
-For the strongest baselines, we also perform a hyperparameter search as it was proposed in our paper.
+For the strongest baselines, we also perform a hyperparameter tuning precisely as it is proposed herein (for a standardized comparison).
 For the Deep GEO approach, we searched for an optimal number of the classifier's training epochs (we find the method to be sensitive to this parameter).
 For Deep IF, we searched for the best feature representation -- the best layer of the feature extractor network.
-For PIAD, we searched for the optimal size of the latent vector, the best feature layer in the relative-perceptual-L1 loss, and the best number of training epochs.
-Also, for all algorithms, we searched for the best image preprocessing.
+For PIAD, we searched for the optimal size of the latent vector, the best feature layer in the relative-perceptual-L1 loss, and the \yellow{most suitable} number of training epochs.
+Also, for all algorithms, we searched for the best image preprocessing to yield the highest scores.

 For the proposed approach, in all experiments, we used autoencoders with pre-activation residual blocks.
-For the computation of the relative-perceptual-L1 loss, we used the VGG19 network that was pre-trained on ImageNet.
+For the computation of the relative-perceptual-L1 loss, we used the VGG19 network that was pre-trained on \textit{ImageNet}.
 We trained the autoencoder until after the loss on the hold-out set of normal images stops decreasing.
 During the hyperparameter selection, we search for the best size of the autoencoder bottleneck and for the best feature layer of relative-perceptual-L1 loss.
-Further details will be covered in the released algorithm code.
+Further details \yellow{are} covered in the released algorithm code.

-Hyperparameter search was performed by 3-fold cross-validation by maximizing ROC AUC.
-Only in experiments on NIH subset, provided by~\cite{tang2019deep}, we didn't perform cross-validation but run experiment 3 times on the same train-validation split to repeat DAOL experiment settings.
+Hyperparameter search was performed by maximizing average ROC AUC over 3 ``folds''.
+Namely, we split training normal data into 3 subsets (as a 3-fold cross-validation) and did the same for validating the abnormal data.
+In each run, we left one normal subset and one abnormal subset for testing, and used the other two normal subsets for training.
+Only in the experiments with the NIH subset, Ref.~\cite{tang2019deep}, we did not perform cross-validation but \yellow{ran the experiment thrice} on the same train-validation split to precisely replicate the DAOL experimental settings.